 For Cabot's full-time employees based in the U.S., including our U.S.-based named executive officers, a termination of employment upon disability is determined under the terms of Cabot's long-term disability plan and is deemed to occur one year following the date of disability.
 A U.S.-based employee who becomes disabled would receive (i) benefits under our long-term disability plan, and (ii) continued participation in our medical, dental, and life insurance plans in accordance with the terms of those plans if the employee has completed ten years of service with Cabot.
-We have not included a value for these benefits in the table on pages 61-62 because the plans do not discriminate in scope, terms or operation in favor of our named executive officers compared to the benefits offered to all salaried U.S. employees.
+We have not included a value for these benefits in the table on pages 63-64 because the plans do not discriminate in scope, terms, or operation in favor of our named executive officers compared to the benefits offered to all salaried U.S. employees.
 Under the terms of our disability plan for employees on an international assignment, in the event Mr. Zhu becomes disabled, he is entitled to a monthly benefit of up to \$12,000 while he remains disabled, until he reaches age 65.
 In addition, the accrued account balances under the Supplemental Cash Balance Plan, 401(k) Plan, Supplemental 401(k) Plan and China Supplemental Pension Plan immediately vest and become payable upon termination of employment by reason of death or disability.
+All of our named executive officers are vested in their account balances under the plans in which they participate.

-Under the terms of Cabot's 2017 Long-Term Incentive Plan and 2009 Long-Term Incentive Plan, if any participant (including a named executive officer) ceases to be an employee because of disability or death, his or her unvested stock options and unvested TSUs would immediately vest.
+Under the terms of Cabot's Amended and Restated 2017 Long-Term Incentive Plan if any participant (including a named executive officer) ceases to be an employee because of disability or death, his or her unvested stock options and unvested TSUs would immediately vest.
 In the case of PSUs, the total number of units that vests is the sum of the units that have been earned based upon performance as of the date of the termination of employment.